WeaselGames/godot_luaAPI/DOTNET.md

 			GD.Print("ERROR %d: %s", error.Type, error.Message);
 			return;
 		}

+		// To use LuaFunctionRefs we need to change the system to use it.
+We do this by changing
+		// the .UseCallables flag to 'false'.
+(If your LuaFunctionRef variable is null, you didn't
+		// set this flag.
+		lua.UseCallables = false;

 		// We create a LuaFunctionRef as our reference to the Lua code's function,
 		// then we use .As<LuaFunctionRef>() to cast it as a LuaFunctionRef.